ignaciocaff/challenge/README.md

 * Message encryption was implemented but it's a simplified stage because is not e2e encryption.
 It is a feature that should be implemented in a real-world scenario

 - Frontend
-    - Technologies used: Angular 16, TailwindCSS, DaisyUI, Socket.io-client
+    - Technologies used: Angular 16, TailwindCSS, DaisyUI, Websockets

 - API
     - Technologies used: Go 1.21, MongoDB, RabbitMQ, Websockets, Redis